 Tom Duggins: How did the project get off the ground?
 Did you approach Steve Bannon to make it?

-TD: So, if his being portrayed in a one-dimensional way actually obscured where his power comes from, where does his power come from really?
+TD: So, if he’s being portrayed in a one-dimensional way actually obscured where his power comes from, where does his power come from really?

 AK: I think that a lot of his power comes from his ability to be a salesman and to sell moneyed interests and the press on his brilliance as a strategist.
 He’s part of these things, like Breitbart and Cambridge Analytica, but fundamentally what he’s doing now… it’s not like he’s the Grim Reaper, or that he’s a philosopher or scholar of far-right politics.
 I think he’s actually much more down to earth.
 He has some personal charm, but it’s actually more in the vein of a consultant and salesman, rather than him having some grand vision of how politics should work.
 I think he really got lucky and was milking this idea of his being a kingmaker.